 Tolerance

-The tolerance defines the space available to a process.
-It is the acceptable range within which the measured characteristics of parts or processes may vary with regard to fit, form, or function.
-Measured characteristics that fall within the tolerance are deemed conforming, while those that fall outside are nonconforming.
+The tolerance defines the acceptable range within which performance or quality characteristics may vary, thereby defining the space available.
 To calculate the tolerance, subtract the Lower Specification Limit (LSL) from the Upper Specification Limit (USL) using the formula:

 To improve this process the underlying causal system must be characterized as either predictable or unpredictable using process behavior charts.
 If the process is characterized as unpredictable, assignable causes of exceptional variation must be eliminated.
 If the process is characterized as predictable, only common causes of routine variation influence process behavior.
 To reduce the influence of common causes new technology, new equipment, new materials, or new procedures must be introduced.